 Q: How can I get through the holiday party season without gaining weight?

-A: The simple fact that you are intending to not gain weight during this holiday season already puts you ahead of the game!
-Here are my top five tips for avoiding unwanted weight gain:
+A: Here are my top five tips for avoiding unwanted weight gain:

 1. Set your goal.
 It sounds as if your goal is to maintain your current weight.
 Other triathletes may allow for three, five or even eight pounds of off-season weight gain without stress or worry.
 Whatever your intent is, set it, write it down and check your weight once each week to ensure you stick to it.